 Average weekly sales volumes represent the total restaurant revenue for all Company-owned Red Robin casual dining restaurants for each time period presented, divided by the number of operating weeks in the period.
 Comparable restaurant revenues include those restaurants that are in the comparable base at the end of each period presented.
-New restaurants are restaurants that are open but by definition not included in the comparable category because they have not operated for five full quarters.
-Fluctuations in average weekly net sales volumes for Company-owned restaurants reflect the effect of comparable restaurant revenue changes as well as the performance of new and acquired restaurants during the period and the average square footage of our restaurants.
+New restaurants are restaurants that are open, but by definition are not included in the comparable category because they have not operated for five full quarters.
+Fluctuations in average weekly net sales volumes for Company-owned restaurants reflect the effect of comparable restaurant revenue changes, as well as the performance of new and acquired restaurants during the period and the average square footage of our restaurants.

-Franchise royalties and fees comprise primarily royalty income and initial franchise fees.
-Franchise royalties and fees decreased \$0.2 million, or 1.5%, from 2016, primarily related to the loss of royalties from 13 franchised restaurants that we acquired in 2016.
-The decrease was partially offset by the fifty-third week in 2017 which contributed \$0.2 million in franchise royalties.
+Franchise revenues comprise primarily royalty income and advertising fund contributions.
+Franchise revenues decreased \$0.3 million, or 1.5%, from 2017, primarily related to the decrease of \$0.2 million in franchise royalties related to the additional week in 2017.
+Our franchisees reported that comparable restaurant revenue decreased 0.2% in 2018 as compared to 2017.
+The decrease in franchise royalties and fees in 2017 from 2016 is primarily related to the loss of royalties from 13 franchised restaurants that we acquired in 2016.
+The decrease was partially offset by the additional week in 2017 which contributed \$0.2 million in franchise royalties.
 Our franchisees reported that comparable restaurant revenue decreased 1.6% in 2017 as compared to 2016.
-The decrease in franchise royalties and fees in 2016 from 2015 is primarily related to the loss of royalties from 14 franchised restaurants that we acquired in 2015 and 2016.
-Our franchisees reported that comparable restaurant revenue decreased 2.0% in 2016 as compared to 2015.

-Other revenue comprises primarily gift card breakage and licensing royalties.
-For the fiscal years endedDecember 31, 2017, December 25, 2016, and December 27, 2015, we recognized \$4.0 million, \$3.5 million, and \$5.1 million of gift card breakage.
-Gift card breakage revenue in 2015 was higher due to a change in accounting estimate for gift card breakage.
+Other revenue comprises primarily gift card "breakage" and licensing royalties.
+For the fiscal years endedDecember 30, 2018, December 31, 2017, and December 25, 2016, we recognized \$3.9 million, \$4.0 million, and \$3.5 million of gift card breakage.